kvkt/ural-pdc/index.md

 ## Important Dates

-* **Paper submission deadline:** August 1, 2019
+* **Paper submission deadline:** September 15, 2019
-* **Notification of acceptance:** October 1, 2019
+* **Notification of acceptance:** October 7, 2019
-* **Camera-ready version deadline:** November 1, 2019
+* **Camera-ready version deadline:** October 14, 2019
-* **Workshop date:** November 15, 2019
+* **Workshop date:** October 25, 2019

 ## Proceedings

+All accepted full papers (Up to 6 pages) will be submitted for inclusion in the IEEE Xplore Digital Library as part of SIBIRCON 2019 Proceedings.
+IEEE has agreements with almost all of the top publishers, including Thomson Reuters, Elsevier, Google Scholar, ACM, IET etc.

 Proceedings of the previous Ural-PDC workshops are available at <http://ceur-ws.org/Vol-1513/>, <http://ceur-ws.org/Vol-1729/>, <http://ceur-ws.org/Vol-1990/>, and <http://ceur-ws.org/Vol-2281/>; these proceedings are indexed by Scopus.

-Proceedings of Ural-PDC 2019 will also be published in a Scopus-indexed volume.
+## Workshop Fees
+* Regular: 4000 RUB (includes submission for publication in the Workshop Proceedings, conference documentation, SIBIRCON welcome party and coffee breaks).
+30% discount for an additional paper.
+Participant can not be co-author of more than three papers.
+* IEEE Member: 3000 RUB (includes submission for publication in the Workshop Proceedings, conference documentation, SIBIRCON welcome party and coffee breaks).
+30% discount for an additional paper.
+Participant can not be co-author of more than three papers.
+* Postgraduate Student (first author & speaker): 3000 RUB (includes submission for publication in the Workshop Proceedings, conference documentation, SIBIRCON welcome party and coffee breaks).
+30% discount for an additional paper.
+Participant can not be co-author of more than three articles.
+* A charge of 1000 RUB will be applied for each extra page.

 ## Paper Submission

 * Paper submission opens soon.

+The submissions will follow the [SIBIRCON Author Guidelines](https://sibircon.ieeesiberia.org/rules.php).

-Each paper will be reviewed by at least two program committee members.
+Each paper will be reviewed by at least three program committee members.
 We follow the post-proceedings publication model.
 Therefore, we will publish only those papers that are presented at the workshop.
 Final versions of accepted papers should include LaTeX sources.

 ## Language

 Official and working language of Ural-PDC 2019 workshop is English.

-Workshop participation and paper publication are **free of charge**.